ManshaAgarwal716/ResumeIQ-/README.md

 ## Overview

-The application combines a modern React frontend with a Node.js backend and integrates Google's Gemini API to analyze resumes.
+The application combines a modern React frontend with a Node.js backend and integrates Groq API to analyze resumes.
 Uploaded files are processed securely, and the generated feedback focuses on improving relevance, clarity, and ATS compatibility.

 ---